-To find new useful problem frames, we take the approach to list all permutations of problem frames, using different combinations of problem domain types.
+We take the approach to list all permutations of problem frames, using different combinations of problem domain types, and check this list for new and interesting frame diagrams.
 To decide whether or not a new frame is reasonable, we take the mentioned set of integrity conditions for problem frames into account and additionally assess the new frame by its applicability.
-Note that every assessment of the usefulness of a given problem frame is necessarily subjective.
+Note that every assessment of the usefulness of a given problem frame is necessarily subjective and depends on individual experience.
+Hence, our assessment is debatable.